asiftp654/Bhive/README.md

 1. Log in to [RapidAPI](https://rapidapi.com/).
 2. Search for latest-mutual-fund-nav by suneet92
-2. Select the latest version of the API in the sidebar.
+3. Select the latest version of the API in the sidebar.
+4. Subscribe to the API for free plan
-3. Copy the X-RapidAPI-Key.
+5. Copy the X-RapidAPI-Key.
-4. Paste it into the `.env` file as the value for:
+6. Paste it into the `.env` file as the value for:
    ```
    MUTUAL_FUND_API_KEY=your_rapidapi_key_here
    ```